Knowledge Graph-Based approach for Sustainable 6G End-to-End System Design: 6G END-TO-END SYSTEM DESIGN FOR THE COOPERATING MOBILE ROBOTS USE CASE

+Here, $S^{KPI}_b$ represents the KPI-alignment score derived from the qualitative impact assessment, $S^{DP}_b$ represents the design-principle alignment, and $S^{KVI}_b$ represents the sustainability/value alignment score derived from the KVI mapping.
+In this work, the KVI contribution score is instantiated via an explicit deterministic rubric:

+which enables repeatable scoring and controlled pruning under the same set of assumptions and thresholds.Fig.~\ref{fig:toyKG_weights_vectors} shows a toy KG example illustrating node types, edge types, dependency weights, and the enabler feature vectors in Eq.~(4).

-Based on the KG method framework defined in Section \ref{sec3}, the enabler selection methodology for the 6G E2E system is illustrated in Fig. \ref{fig:process}.
-Firstly, the use case requirements \cite{hexa2_D12,hexa2_D14} and proof-of-concept analysis \cite{hexa_D24} are utilized to derive the KPI and enabler KVI requirements, which have been presented in Tables \ref{tab:Tab1} and \ref{tab:tab2} of Section \ref{sec4}-\ref{sec4b}.
+While (1)–(11) provide a formal representation of the KG-based enabler selection problem, directly solving this formulation is challenging in practice due to the combinatorial nature of the search space and the context-dependent (partly subjective) instantiation of KVI contribution scores.
+Therefore, we operationalize the selection using the methodology shown in Fig.~\ref{fig:process}, which performs (i) qualitative KPI impact assessment, (ii) full KG generation, (iii) KPI-threshold-based graph pruning, (iv) mapping of the retained enablers to enabler KVIs followed by KVI analysis, and (v) iterative pragmatic considerations with updated pruning thresholds until the use case KVs are satisfied.
+In Fig. \ref{fig:process} firstly, the use case requirements \cite{hexa2_D12,hexa2_D14} and proof-of-concept analysis \cite{hexa_D24} are utilized to derive the KPI and enabler KVI requirements, which have been presented in Tables \ref{tab:Tab1} and \ref{tab:tab2} of Section \ref{sec4}-\ref{sec4b}.
 Next, the required enablers along with their features are utilized to derive the qualitative impact of each enabler for every KPI requirement.
 Such a qualitative analysis is carried out because for a given service level agreement (SLA), an enabler in the radio might have different requirements as compared to another enabler in the Management and Orchestration domain, while both are necessary for ensuring the SLA.
 For example, to achieve resiliency in network operations, the radio domain enablers will need to provision low block error rates/message error rates, while the Management and Orchestration domain enablers will need to provision reduced reconfiguration time/service migration time.
 Hence, for a unified analysis and selection process, the impact that an enabler has towards satisfying a given KPI is characterized as being positive, negative or neutral.